minima-global/dev-tools/packages/image/src/utils/handbook.md

 - **Output**: A Promise that resolves to a base64 encoded string

 ### compressImage(base64Image: string, quality = 0.7): Promise<string>
-Compresses a base64 image, resizing if necessary.
+Compresses a base64 image, resizing if necessary to 50k.
 - **Input**:
     - base64Image: A base64 encoded image string
     - quality: Compression quality (default: 0.7)